 Today we are comparing two popular standing desks, The Uplift Desk v2 vs. Jarvis Desk.
 If you are in the search for a new adjustable height desk, there is a good chance you have seen at least one of these models.
-Each offers a large height adjustment range, heavy load capacity and an industry-leading seven-year warranty.
+Each offers a large height adjustment range, heavy load capacity and solid fifteen year warranties on their frames.
 While they may look very similar, we were surprised to find out there were definite differences between them.
 So with that, let’s take a closer look at the review and where each is different.

 Need help?
 Get our Free Electric Standing Desk Buying Guide!